 Offering a price that’s too low would only make clients doubt your skills and ability.
 Make sure your price is within the range, even if it’s at the lower end.
 You can also do the alternative of giving a big discount to make it more appealing.

 Don’t forget to factor in travel cost, studio rent (if you use studio), printed images and other goods you offer to the client (if any), and any other ongoing costs in your business.
-You can learn more with this photography pricing guide.
+You can learn more about this photography pricing guide.

 Avoid: appearing unreliable and not confident by undercharging.